gagolews/genieclust/docs/_sources/weave/timings.rst.txt

 =========================

-In the :any:`previous section <benchmarks_ar>` we have demonstrated that Genie generates *quality* partitions.
-Now the crucial question is: does it do it quickly?
+In the :any:`previous section <benchmarks_ar>` we have demonstrated that Genie generates partitions of high *quality*.
+Now the crucial question is: does it do this quickly?

 Genie will be compared against K-means from `scikit-learn <https://scikit-learn.org/>`_ :cite:`sklearn` version 0.23.1